laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 The new directory is located in *resources/views/pages*.

-## Install Livewire v3 and Laravel Volt
+## Install Livewire v3 and Volt

 **If you never tried Livewire before, I suggest you to level up your skills first.
-Laravel Volt can't be of any use to you without Livewire.**
+Volt can't be of any use to you without Livewire.**

-Laravel Volt makes single-file components with Livewire v3 possible, and also adds an optional composition API.
+Volt makes single-file components with Livewire v3 possible, and also adds an optional composition API.

 When added to a project, it also brings Livewire v3 since it's entirely dependent on it.
 Let's install it using the following command: